Waqar-107/ASU-CSE-259-Prolog/some notes.md

    `\=` is often used in negation-as-failure scenarios.
 For example, not(X = Y) succeeds if X and Y cannot be unified.

    `\==` is useful when you want to ensure terms are completely separate entities, not just different values.

+  What is Unification in Prolog?

+  Unification in Prolog is the process of making two terms identical by finding appropriate values for variables.
+It is Prolog's way of solving equations between terms.

+  Unification succeeds if Prolog can make the two terms equal by assigning values to variables.
+If unification fails, it means no possible values can make the terms identical.